tzeikob/javascript-patterns/control-flow/parallel-execution/readme.md

 > The result of each task is collected via closure into a variable called `results`.

 Now since this function invokes all the tasks at once we have to control somehow the completion or rejection of the execution.
 We can do this by using a helper function called `done` which will be passed as the callback to each task at invocation, that's it, the `callback` of each task is this same function.
 When a task completes either rejected or fulfilled this function is called back along with the `error` or the `result` respectively.
 Within the code of this function we are checking if the task has thrown an error and if such we mark the execution as rejected and return early.
-On the other hand we count up another completion, collect the result and check if this task was the last completed one in order to call the completion callback along with the list of collected results.
+Otherwise we count up another completion, collect the result and check if this task was the last completed one in order to call the completion callback along with the list of collected results.

 ```javascript
 function execution (tasks, input, callback) {